textX/textX/docs/multimetamodel.md

 a textx model.

-### Referening non-textx meta-models/models with a json file
+### Referencing non-textx meta-models/models with a json file

 In test_reference_to_nontextx_attribute.py we also demonstrate how such an external model can be loaded with our own language (using a json file